 Biodiversity in Kenya and eastern Africa is under threat from unsustainable land-use practices, weakened community land governance, and growing pressures on natural resources.
 The African Conservation Centre (ACC) is on a mission to change that.
-For over 25 years, we've served as a Kenyan hub that advances collaborative conservation to sustain biodiversity, culture, and community.
+For over 25 years, we've served as an East African hub that advances collaborative conservation to sustain biodiversity, culture, and community.

 As a widely recognized leader in community-based conservation, we champion proven approaches based on community interests and capacity, local leadership, and sound ecological science.